U.S.A.

 But suddenly, both Steve and Marti are in for a deadly surprise once they fall asleep to what Mommy has planned for both of them.

-At first I wondered if this film was a sequel to Invasion of the Body Snatchers as the story is totally different but sadly just another remake.
+Bottom line here is that at first I wondered if this film was a sequel to Invasion of the Body Snatchers as the story is totally different but sadly just another remake.

 It is rather boring and pointless but a few good performances here and there but nothing to brag about either.